Safety Protocols for Mardi Gras Parades: Our Tips for Preventing a Personal Injury

 two friends celebrating at Mardi Gras parades

-As Fat Tuesday approaches, many people in the St. Louis area will plan to attend one of the many local Mardi Gras parades and events, especially the Grand Parade and the celebration in Soulard.
-In order to safely enjoy the festivities, our attorneys would like to remind everyone about proper safety protocols so you and your friends may avoid injuries during Mardi Gras parades.
+As Fat Tuesday approaches, many people will plan to attend one of the many Mardi Gras tents and parties in St. Louis, especially the Grand Parade and the celebration in Soulard.
+In order to safely enjoy the festivities, our attorneys would like to remind everyone of a few Mardi Gras safety tips so you and your friends may avoid injuries during the parties and parades.

-Whether you are driving a vehicle in one of the Mardi Gras parades or participating in the festivities as a spectator, make sure to do your part by following these guidelines to keep yourself and others safe as you partake in the festivities.
+Whether you are driving a vehicle in one of the Mardi Gras truck floats or participating in the festivities as a spectator, make sure to do your part by following these Mardi Gras safety tips to keep yourself and others safe from personal injury as you partake in the festivities.

-If you are participating in a parade, consider the following:
+If you are participating in a St. Louis Mardi Gras parade, consider the following:

-1. If you are a driver of a vehicle towing a float, consider having someone ride in the vehicle or cab with you to help you focus on safety and to help you in the event you have an emergency.
+1. Drive with a friend at your side!
+If you are a driver of a Mardi Gras truck float, consider having someone ride in the vehicle or cab with you to help you focus on safety and to help you in the event you have an emergency.

 2. Drive slowly.
 Mardi Gras parades maintain a slower speed so spectators may observe the float decorations and keep the procession moving at a steady pace.
 Speeding increases the risk for striking a pedestrian, hitting another float or injuring someone aboard your float.

-3. Do not hand items such as beads to someone over the side of the float.
+3. Throw with caution.
+Do not hand items such as beads to someone over the front of the float.
 It is safer to throw or toss items from the sides so that spectators can move back from the float.

 4. Keep the number of passengers on the float to a safe number.